ista-vamos/hna/README.md

 # RVHyno

-Library for the construction, manipulation and runtime verification of hypernode automata and (extended) hypernode logic.
+This tools generates monitors for hypernode logic and hypernode automata specifications.

 ## Setup